ryanontheinside/ComfyUI_RyanOnTheInside/readme.md

 This repository has been updated to Version 2.0!
 After careful consideration, I decided that a complete update was better than maintaining legacy support indefinitely.
 This new version brings significant improvements while maintaining all existing functionality.
 This update was done with user experience, extensibility, and functionality in mind.

 ### 🎉 What's New in V2
 - **EVERYTHING reacts to EVERYTHING:** Now you can modulate ALL parameters of ALL Flex nodes!
+Possibilities increased by multiple orders of magnitude.
 - **Optional Feature Inputs**: Feature inputs are now optional!
 This means these nodes double as a powerful suite for image, mask, and video manipulation even without reactivity!
-- **Cleaner Workflows**: The feature_pipe is gone!
-Less noodles, more intuitive connections
+- **More Intuitive**: Redesigned with user experience in mind.
+Less noodles, more intuitive connections.
+- **Help**: Takes full advantage of ComfyUI's tooltip system.
 - **Manual Feature Creation**: New interface for drawing/creating features manually - far more powerful than it might seem!
 - **Text as Features**: New integration with Open AI Whisper allows text to be used as a feature source, with a fully modular trigger system
 - **Enhanced External Integration**: Deeper compatibility with external node packs
-- **More Intuitive**: Redesigned with user experience in mind
 - **Image Improvements**: Major improvements to FlexImage nodes.
 One might say they are more than useful now.
+- **Mask Improvements**: Major improvements to FlexMask nodes.
+- **Performance Improvements**: Major performance improvements in many nodes.
+More to follow.
+- **Feature Modulation**: More robust and feature-rich modulation system.
 - **And much more!**

 ### ⚠️ Breaking Changes Notice
 Due to ComfyUI's workflow loading mechanism, **existing workflows using these nodes ~~may~~ *will* break after updating**.
 I did consider this carefully, as I have yet to introduce breaking changes to this node system, but this extensive update  neccesitated a complete overhaul.
 There will not be a version 3.
 Rather, version 2 will be updated as needed.